 In addition to her teaching responsibilities as the go-to expert in blended learning, Pugliese was the chair for her grade band and a Professional Learning Community leader.
 With a background in teaching gymnastics, she founded the HYPE (Healthy Youth, Positive Energy) after-school program at the school, which was named the best in the city.
 Students look up to her, colleagues respect her, and parents get involved in her programs.

-In May 2018, Jayda Pugliese accepted a principal position at St. Mary Interparochial School in Philadelphia, PA.
-She will begin her principalship in July 2018.
+In July 2018, Jayda Pugliese began her tenure as an elementary school principal at St. Mary Interparochial School in Philadelphia, PA.

 In addition to her role as a teacher and leader, Pugliese provides professional development districtwide in technology integration and working with diverse student populations.
 She was a board member of her local TESOL (Teachers of English to Speakers of Other Languages) affiliate and was recently named Vice President, she served on the teacher advisory council for the Philadelphia Zoo and has written about technology for LifeHack.org.

 Pugliese has multiple certifications and has taught both regular and special education classes in Philadelphia.
 Before het time at Andrew Jackson, she served as a classroom teacher, technology director, and coordinator of the K-12 ESL and special education programs at ASPIRA Bilingual Charter School.
 She spent three years teaching seventh and eighth grade math and special education at Community Academy of Philadelphia Charter School.
 In high school, Pugliese, who is hearing-impaired, organized a sign language club at her school and tutored students at a local school for the deaf; as a teacher, she relates well to students with disabilities and teaches compassion and understanding to all her students.
 Pugliese grew up in south Philadelphia and is the first in her family to graduate from high school and earn a college degree.